Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 Oregon Performance Insights

-- The Ducks average 81.5 points per game (63rd in college basketball) while giving up 73.3 per contest (232nd in college basketball).
-They have a +49 scoring differential overall and outscore opponents by 8.2 points per game.
+- The Ducks are outscoring opponents by 8.2 points per game with a +49 scoring differential overall.
+They put up 81.5 points per game (63rd in college basketball) and allow 73.3 per outing (232nd in college basketball).

-- Oregon averages 36.0 rebounds per game (79th in college basketball) while allowing 32.5 per contest to its opponents.
+- Oregon grabs 36.0 rebounds per game (79th in college basketball) while conceding 32.5 per contest to its opponents.
 It outrebounds opponents by 3.5 boards per game.

-- The Ducks' 101.2 points per 100 possessions on offense rank 72nd in college basketball, and the 91.0 points they allow per 100 possessions rank 222nd in college basketball.
+- The Ducks rank 73rd in college basketball by averaging 101.2 points per 100 possessions on offense, and defensively are 222nd in college basketball, allowing 91.0 points per 100 possessions.

-- Oregon has committed 8.8 turnovers per game (20th in college basketball play), 3.0 fewer than the 11.8 it forces on average (215th in college basketball).
+- Oregon has committed 3.0 fewer turnovers per game than its opponents, averaging 8.8 (20th in college basketball action) while forcing 11.8 (215th in college basketball).

 Michigan Performance Insights

-- The Wolverines outscore opponents by 6.9 points per game (posting 81.9 points per game, 59th in college basketball, and allowing 75.0 per contest, 265th in college basketball) and have a +48 scoring differential.
+- The Wolverines have a +48 scoring differential, topping opponents by 6.9 points per game.
+They're putting up 81.9 points per game, 59th in college basketball, and are giving up 75.0 per outing to rank 265th in college basketball.

-- Michigan wins the rebound battle by 4.4 boards on average.
-It records 33.7 rebounds per game, 166th in college basketball, while its opponents pull down 29.3.
+- The 33.7 rebounds per game Michigan accumulates rank 167th in the nation, 4.4 more than the 29.3 its opponents pull down.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.